 Oil and Gas Reserve Quantities.
 Our estimate of proved reserves is based on the quantities of oil and natural gas that engineering and geological analysis demonstrate, with reasonable certainty, to be recoverable from established reservoirs in the future under current operating and economic parameters.
-Netherland, Sewell & Associates, Inc., Pinnacle Energy Services, LLC and to a lesser extent our personnel have prepared reserve reports of our reserve estimates on a well-by-well basis for our properties.
+Netherland, Sewell & Associates, Inc. and Pinnacle Energy Services, LLC have prepared reserve reports on approximately 79% of our reserve estimates on a well-by-well basis for our properties.
+Our personnel have prepared reserve reports on 21% of our reserve estimates.

 Reserves and their relation to estimated future net cash flows impact our depletion and impairment calculations.
 As a result, adjustments to depletion and impairment are made concurrently with changes to reserve estimates.
-Our reserve estimates and the projected cash flows derived from these reserve estimates have been prepared in accordance with SEC guidelines.
+Our reserve estimates and the projected cash flows derived from these reserve estimates have been prepared in accordance with the Securities and Exchange Commission, or SEC, guidelines.
 The accuracy of our reserve estimates is a function of many factors including the following: